LifeGains/MIDS_projects/W281 Final Project/README.md

   - Solution: Find and create as many training images as I could with edge detection, random flipping/ scaling/ zooming.
 Or we would simply use ResNet in real life image classification applications and build on top of it.

 ## Interesting Findings
 -	Even the CNN did not do so well (46% vs. 80%+ was what I expected).
 SVM, Logistic regression, and KNN were the models we were supposed to use to optimize.
-I tried CNN just to see what was possible, and it was only 15% better, which is definitely a large jump, but still not better than a coin flip.
+I tried CNN just to see what was possible, and it was only 15% better vs. SVM, which is definitely a large jump, but still not better than a coin flip.